timescale/docs/timescaledb/how-to-guides/configuration/configuration.md

 By default, `timescaledb-tune` sets `timescaledb.max_background_workers` to 8.
 In order to change this setting, use the `--max-bg-workers` flag or the `TS_TUNE_MAX_BG_WORKERS` docker environment variable.
-The `max_worker_processes` setting will automatically be adjusted as well.
+The `max_worker_processes` setting is automatically adjusted as well.

 ### Disk-write settings [](disk-write)